abworrall/glassware/README.md

 Using a pull-down means the voltage signal will increase as the applied force increases.

+This photo shows two FSRs wired up on pins A0 and A1.

 ![photo of wiring setup](assets/wiring-pic.jpg)
-TBD a photo of a setup with two FSRs

 Once you have an FSR set up (say, on pin `A0`), run the `gw -v=1` command again to see the values being reported by the FSR.
 Squeeze the FSR as